fossi-foundation/fossi-foundation.github.io/_posts/2016-10-13-designcontest.md

 (Univ. of Illinois, USA)</li>
 </ul>

-We congratulate the winners!
+We congratulate the students!
 It has been a hard decision as the other submissions have been of an equally high quality:

 <ul>